Bug report #13181

-#1 Updated by Adrian Klink about 5 years ago
+#1 Updated by Adrian Klink over 5 years ago

 The (in-)visibility issue only applies to a layer if contrast stretch to MinMax is enabled for this layer.
 If contrast stretch is disabled, there is no bug.

-#2 Updated by Adrian Klink about 5 years ago
+#2 Updated by Adrian Klink over 5 years ago

 - Status changed from Open to Closed